-Wangler’s name first showed up on a Michigan Football Roster in 1976.
-Everyone thought that he would follow in the footsteps of Rick Leach, but Leach wasn’t going to be leaving anytime soon.
+John Wangler arrived in Ann Arbor in 1976.
+Everyone thought that he would follow in the footsteps of Rick Leach, but Leach wasn’t leaving anytime soon.
 So, John Wangler settled into a “backup” role and worked on learning the Michigan offense.
-He wasn’t starting, but he played a little and contributed to some very good teams in 1976 and 1977. (back-to-back Big Ten Champions).
+He wasn’t starting, but he contributed to some very good teams in 1976 and 1977. (back-to-back Big Ten Champions).

-John Wangler’s football career took a big step backward when he had to sit out the entire 1978 season due to a neck injury.
+In 1978, John Wangler’s football career took a giant step backward when he had to sit out the entire season due to a neck injury.
 Rick Leach was gone when Wangler came back in 1979.
-However, another hot prospect named B. J. Dickey and a freshman named Rich Hewlett were trying to get Bo’s nod for the starting quarterback job.
+However, another hot prospect named B. J. Dickey and a freshman named Rich Hewlett were trying to get Bo’s attention and win the starting quarterback job.
 As it turned out, Dickey won the starting job to open the season.
 B.J.
 Dickey started seven games during the season, Wangler started four and Hewlett started one.

-Although he didn’t start that many games, John Wangler completed at least two passes in eleven of Michigan’s twelve games in 1979.
-One of his completions, against Indiana, led to one of the most memorable plays in Michigan Football History.
-John Wangler did not start the Indiana game, but he came in late with the score tied 21-21 to try to earn a win over the Hoosiers.
-He took Michigan on the winning drive that ended with a legendary 45-yard touchdown pass to Anthony Carter.
-Bob Ufer, Michigan’s uber-enthusiastic radio announcer, immortalized it with his unforgettable call.
+Wangler didn’t start that many games in 1979.
+However, he completed at least two passes in eleven of Michigan’s twelve games that season.
+One of his completions led to one of the most memorable plays in Michigan Football History.
+It was Homecoming and John Wangler did not start the Indiana game.
+Instead, he came in late (with the score tied 21-21) to try to earn a win over the Hoosiers.
+Yes, Wangler led Michigan on the winning drive that ended with a legendary 45-yard touchdown pass to Anthony Carter.
+Bob Ufer, Michigan’s uber-enthusiastic radio announcer, immortalized the play with his unforgettable call.

 John Wangler earned the start in the 1980 Gator Bowl against North Carolina.
-He had Michigan in the lead (9-0) in the second quarter before he was sacked by future NFL Hall of Famer Lawrence Taylor.
+He had Michigan in the lead (9-0) in the second quarter.
+Unfortunately, he was sacked by future NFL Hall of Famer Lawrence Taylor.
 Taylor’s tackle tore ligaments in Wangler’s knee and it appeared that his career was over.

 Michigan still had a few “bugs” to work out in the new offense (big surprise) by the time they hosted South Carolina for game number three.
 The Wolverines were not clicking on all cylinders yet and they lost to the Gamecocks by a score of 14-17.
 After that, it was lights out on both sides of the ball.
 Michigan’s offense scored over 23 points in every game for the rest of the season except Ohio State.
 Four games totaled over thirty-points.
 The defense shut out three teams and did not allow a touchdown in the last four games.